qBioTurin/SIR/ReadME.md

-    file is defined by three mandatory columns (*which must separeted using ;*): (1) a tag representing the parameter type: *i* for the complete initial marking (or condition), *m* for the initial marking of a specific place, *e* for a single rate, and *g* for a rate associated with general transitions (Pernice et al. 2019) (the user must define a file name coherently with the one used in the general transitions file); (2) the name of the transition which is varying (this must correspond to name used in the PN draw in GreatSPN editor), if the complete initial marking is considered (i.e., with tag *i*) then by default the name *init* is used; (3) the function used for sampling the value of the variable considered, it could be either a R function or an user-defined function (in this case it has to be implemented into the R script passed through the *functions\_fname* input parameter).
-Let us note that the output of this function must have size equal to the length of the varying parameter, that is 1 when tags *m*, *e* or *g* are used, and the size of the marking (number of places) when *i* is used.
+    file is defined by three mandatory columns (*which must separeted using ;*): (1) a tag representing the parameter type: *i* for the complete initial marking (or condition), *m* for the initial marking of a specific place, *c* for a single constant rate, and *g* for a rate associated with general transitions (Pernice et al. 2019) (the user must define a file name coherently with the one used in the general transitions file); (2) the name of the transition which is varying (this must correspond to name used in the PN draw in GreatSPN editor), if the complete initial marking is considered (i.e., with tag *i*) then by default the name *init* is used; (3) the function used for sampling the value of the variable considered, it could be either a R function or an user-defined function (in this case it has to be implemented into the R script passed through the *functions\_fname* input parameter).
+Let us note that the output of this function must have size equal to the length of the varying parameter, that is 1 when tags *m*, *c* or *g* are used, and the size of the marking (number of places) when *i* is used.
 The remaining columns represent the input parameters needed by the functions defined in the third column.
 An example is given by the